canonical/rust-best-practices/best-practices.md

 # Preconditions

 All new code should abide by `cargo fmt`, `cargo clippy`, and `cargo clippy --tests`.
-If your crate uses features, be careful to ensure that `clippy` is definitely being run all on of your code.
+If your crate uses features, be careful to ensure that `clippy` is definitely being run all on of your code, for example by using `--all-features`.

 # Cosmetic discipline